johannschopplich/nuxt-api-party/docs/guides/hooks.md

 # Hooks

-Nuxt API Party allows you to customize the behavior of the module at various stages.
-The hook system supports both Nuxt and Nitro environments with fully typed, merged hooks that ensure both generic and endpoint-specific handlers are executed in the correct order.
+Nuxt API Party lets you customize module behavior at various stages.
+The hook system supports both Nuxt and Nitro environments with fully typed, merged hooks that ensure both generic and endpoint-specific handlers execute in the correct order.

 For more information on how to work with hooks, see the [Nuxt documentation](https://nuxt.com/docs/guide/going-further/hooks).